lajlev/11ty-test/src/site/index.md

+---
+layout: layouts/base.html
+---
-# This is an example of Eleventy & Directus
+This is an example of Eleventy & Directus